moradiarmin/moradiarmin.github.io/_pages/about.md

 ## About Me

 I am currently a Machine Learning Intern at [CEIMIA](https://www.ceimia.org/), Québec’s leading organization in the responsible development of artificial intelligence.
-I am also a Research Master's student at [Mila](https://mila.quebec/en/), the Quebec AI Institute, where I am a member of the EQUAL Lab, focusing on Fairness and Cultural alignment in (Music) Recommender Systems.
+I am also a Research Master's student at [Mila](https://mila.quebec/en/), the Quebec AI Institute, where I am a member of the [EQUAL Lab](https://gfarnadi.github.io/student.html), focusing on Fairness and Cultural alignment in Recommender Systems.

 Before starting my master's, I spent nearly two years in the industry working as a data scientist.
 I earned my bachelor's degree in Computer Engineering from Sharif University of Technology, where I also interned at the Technical University of Munich, working on music and AI.